snek-at/jaen-template-v2/README.md

 <h3 align="center">Snek Jaen-Template</h3>

 <p align="center">
-  This is the official Jaen[ˈdʒæn] template provided by snek-at.
+  Welcome to the official Jaen [ˈdʒæn] template, presented by snek-at.
-  Featuring Jaen the free, hot and secure CMS framework for ReactJS.
+  Discover Jaen, the sleek, free, and secure CMS framework designed for Gatsby.
   <br>
   <br>
   <cite>"A bowl is most useful when it is empty."</cite> - Lao Tzu